mbhall88/NanoVarBench/config/README.md

 - `pepfile` is the path to the [PEP configuration file][pepconfig] (see [here](#pepproject_configyaml)).
 - `pepschema` is the path to the [PEP schema][pepschema] file (see [here](../schemas/pep.yaml)).
 - `model` is a list of all basecaller model versions you want to run the pipeline for.
 The version is a key (e.g., `v4.3.0:`) and the values are a list of the [full name for the models](https://github.com/nanoporetech/dorado#available-basecalling-models) you want to analyse.
+- `QC` lists parameters for read quality control
+  - `min_length` is the minimum length of a read to keep
+  - `depth` indicates to what depth the readset will be randomly subsampled to
+  - `min_qscore` is the per read minimum mean quality score to keep

 ## [`pep/project_config.yaml`](./pep/project_config.yaml)